1980 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: What Quarters Are Worth Money

-Rare 1980 Quarter Error List
+Rare 1980 Quarter Error List: Varieties Worth Real Money

-1. 1980 D Quarter Struck on a 5 Cent Planchet
+1. 1980-D Quarter Struck on a 5-Cent Planchet (Wrong Planchet Error)

-2. 1980 P Quarter Double Die Obverse
+2. 1980-P Quarter Doubled Die Obverse (DDO)

 Also Read: 20 Rare Washington Quarter Errors Worth Money (Full List with Pictures)

-Where to Sell Your 1980 Quarter ?
+Where to Sell Your 1980 Quarter?

 Now that you know the value of your coins, do you know where to sell those coins online easily?
 Don’t worry, I’ve compiled a list of these sites, including their introduction, pros, and cons.